 Growing Things To Sniff

-If you are a cat and plant person, you can even try growing your own catnip at home.
-You can even grow it in an indoor herb garden using catnip pods to take most work out of it.
+If you are a cat and plant person, try growing your own catnip at home.
+If you have a brown thumb, fear not!
+Try growing the ‘nip in an indoor herb garden using catnip pods to take most work out of it.
 Valerian is also pretty easy to grow from seed.
-Bringing in some cat safe plants that may have interesting smells for your cat.
-Just know that your cat may try to nibble on them so I suggest screening your plants and asking your veterinarian before bringing home anything new.

 Create An Obstacle Course